 After its acquisition by PEAK6 Investment in May 2019, the twenty-six-year-old company Evil Geniuses, including Nicole LaPointe Jameson’s appointment (from PEAK6) as CEO, has initiated a rebrands program that first examined but eventually concluded.
 Jameson notes that the evil genius of esports raises its employees and recruits more supporters after the turmoil of the COVID-19 pandemic to support partnerships formed for live events.

-In May 2019, LaPointe Jameson started her work in Evil Geniuses with Evil Genius’s purchasing, North American’s oldest investment firm known as Peak6, and LaPointe Jameson, which made him the first African American woman to be the leading sporting organization in the world.
+In May 2019, LaPointe Jameson started her work in Evil Geniuses with Evil Genius’s purchasing, North American’s oldest investment firm known as Peak6, and LaPointe Jameson, which made her the first African American woman to be the leading sporting organization in the world.

 Related Article: Top 10 Women Entrepreneurs Success Stories